btcpayserver/blog/blog/_posts/btcpay-server-1-8-0.md

 ## 🏷️ Labeling addresses
 We want to make address management a little bit easier, therefore we are introducing labels for addresses.
 When you create a new address in BTCPay Server, you now immediately get to label the address and these labels propagate to the transactions received on this address.
 We’ve added the step in the address creation process.
-Find in depth details [here](https://github.com/btcpayserver/btcpayserver/pull/4594).
+Find in-depth details [here](https://github.com/btcpayserver/btcpayserver/pull/4594).

 ![](/images/btcpaylabelsblog.jpg)